-This narrow yet deep lot with strict design review guidelines only allowed for a single story construction.
-This presented the challenge of how to create a house with all of the living spaces to the rear, facing on to a beautiful backyard without diminishing privacy of bedrooms at the front.
-The solution was organizing the house into two gable-roofed “pavilions” connected by a glass bridge entryway.
-By bringing the formal entry pathway around the bedrooms, it allowed for private and public areas to remain separate.
-The living room is open and light with large trusses and doors leading out to three different deck areas.
-The local architectural context represents decades of different cottage house types so a geometrically simple form was chosen with a modern reinterpretation.
+This narrow, yet deep lot with strict design review guidelines only allowed for a single story construction.
+This presented the challenge of how to create a house designed to maximize the living spaces in the rear of the house without diminishing the privacy of the bedrooms in the front.
+The solution was to organize the house into two gable-roofed “pavilions” connected by a glass bridge entryway.
+By bringing the formal entry pathway around the bedrooms it allowed for the private and public areas to remain separate.
+The living room is open and light, with large trusses and doors leading out to three different deck areas.
+The local architectural context represents decades of different cottage house types, so a geometrically simple form was chosen with a modern reinterpretation.